danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 }
 ```

-In this simple line drawing, the key is the local variable `i` (which is used to set the starting count of the lines: `let i = 0;`, as well as setting the condition of how many lines should be drawn: `i < 20` and to do the actual counting of lines for each iteration: `i++`).
-The global variable `y` is to determine the position (in terms of y axis - the height) of each line and make sure it will increment 20 pixels for each iteration: `y+=20`.
-This is how we can use a for-loop to draw multiple lines, instead of having 20 lines with fixed x and y coordinates.
+In this simple line drawing, the key is the local variable `i` (which is used to set the start of the counting of the lines: `let i = 0;`, as well as setting the condition of how many lines should be drawn: `i < 20`, and counting the lines for each iteration: `i++`).
+The global variable `y` is used to determine the position (in terms of y axis or what could be described as the height) of each line and make sure the program will increment 20 pixels for each iteration: `y+=20`.
+In this way we use a for-loop to draw multiple lines, instead of having twenty lines with fixed x and y coordinates.

-#### While Loop
-While loop is another type of loop for executing iterations.
-The statement is executed until the condition is true, it will stop as soon as it is false.
+The *while loop* is another type of loop for executing iterations.
+The statement is executed until the condition is true and stops as soon as it is false.

-For example, `while(millis() < wait){}` in line 76 of the work *Asterisk Painting* tells the computer to do nothing if the value of `millis()`[^millis] is less than the value of the `wait` variable. `millis()` is a time-related sytax to return the number of milliseconds since starting the program and it is similar to `frameCount()` but just return the timein the form of milliseconds other than the actual frame count.
-Once the condition is false (i.e `millis()` is no longer less than `wait`), the loop will be ended and the program can proceed to the next line.
-This example is located towards the end of the program when all the asterisks are drawn but need to wait for a certain time to reset(clear) the canvas and restart drawing again.
-Therefore, this while-loop serves the purpose of a pause sign, freezing the program from running because there is literally nothing between the opening and closing brackets.
+For example, `while(millis() < wait){}` in Line 76 of *Asterisk Painting* tells the computer to do nothing if the value of `millis()`[^millis] is less than the value of the `wait` variable. `millis()` is a time-related syntax and returns the number of milliseconds since the program started which makes it similar to `frameCount()`.
+Once the condition is false (i.e. `millis()` is no longer less than `wait`), the loop will end, and the program can proceed to the next line.
+This example is located towards the end of the program when all the asterisks have been drawn, but the program needs to wait a certain amount of time before resetting (clearing) the canvas and starting again.
+This while-loop therefore serves as a purpose, freezing the program from running because there is literally nothing between the opening and closing brackets.

 ## While()